What is self-regulation?

 Now deliberately automate your self-regulation plan

-You must apply your willpower on a task by task basis, because too many tasks take too much willpower.
-Willpower which tends to run out anyway.
+You must apply your willpower on a task-by-task basis, because running too many tasks at once takes too much willpower, which tends to run out anyway.
 It’s a finite resource.
-Once one thing flops over and you eat the metaphorical cookie.
-Meanwhile, the rest of the card house comes tumbling down after it and you are doomed to start again.
+Once one thing flops over, willpower folds and you eat the metaphorical cookie.
+Generally, the rest of the card house comes tumbling down right after it and you are back to square one.

 Your willpower needs help in the form of deliberately created effective habits.